Basic Music Theory 102: Music Notes, Scales & Chords

 So a C Major chord in second inversion would be played as G – C – E.

 Try it out on the piano to see the different sound of each “voicing” of these two chords.
 Then try it with other chords

 Other Scales & Chords

-There are more scales and chords than just the major and minor, but for now stick to learning and memorizing these ones.
-When you get good with these scales you can move on to things like the pentatonic scale, blues scale, Arabic scale, diminished chords, seventh chords and much more.
+There are so many more scales in music (and tons more chords in music) than just the major and minor, but for now stick to learning and memorizing these ones.
+When you get good with these scales you can move on to things like the pentatonic scale, blues scale, Arabic scale, 6 chords, 9 chords, suspended chords and much more.

 The next thing you’ll want to learn in our basic music theory course is how music flows.
 First, we’re going to talk about the Nashville Number System and put numbers to all the notes you just learned.